Welcome to Wood Pellets 101!

 When you burn a ton of wood pellets, you’re saving the same amount of fossil fuels as if you replaced your car with a hybrid… for a whole year!

-Pellets are carbon neutral, because they are made with sustainably harvested wood, and they emit less carbon than a decomposing tree.
+Pellets are a renewable resource, because they are made with sustainably harvested wood, and they emit less carbon than a decomposing tree.
 And because pellet stoves are so efficient, you’re getting more heat for less money out of fewer resources… and that’s pretty green!

 Learn more